Sanglorian/orcus/Orcus Player Options - current.md

  **Portfolio:** Tyranny, rulership
  **Favored Weapon:** Spear

 Kain (KAYN) is a megalomaniacal deity who believes that only the strong are fit to rule, and that he is destined to rule the world and all of the other gods.
 He makes elaborate plans and spends years watching them unfold, becoming frustrated when the actions of chaotic beings and other meddlers interfere with his plots.
-His brother is Vogg, a deity of random destruction and one of his frequent opponents, although the two cannot perceive each other directly or be affected by each others’ direct actions.
+His brother is Vogg, a deity of random destruction and one of his frequent opponents, although the two cannot perceive each other directly or be affected by each other’s direct actions.
 While he hates the forces of good that interfere with his works, he saves his greatest wrath for chaotic fiends, who give no regard to his orders and (in his words) “give evil a bad name.”
 He is shown as a man with midnight-black skin and glowing eyes, wearing a noble’s clothing of simple cut and dark colors.
 His left arm is encased in black metallic armor, from which he can pull an iron spear as often as he likes.

 Kain’s church celebrates the anniversaries of great priests’ and tyrants’ birthdays, the first day of every month, and every new moon.
 These celebrations are more an affirmation of faith in and loyalty to the Black Lord than episodes of revelry.
 The sacrifice of dissidents or enemies of the church accompanies the rites whenever possible.
 Few common folk worship Kain, although in places where he holds much political power he is respected for his ability to keep bandits and raiding monsters away.
 His rule is otherwise harsh.

-### Luna

- **Symbol:** Three crescent moons arranged in a line
- **Portfolio:** The moon, feminine power, non-evil lycanthropes
- **Favored Weapon:** Chakram

-A very old goddess, Luna predates current civilizations.
-A powerful force for the protection and power of women, her strength has waxed and waned over the centuries.
-Where the sun is hot and aggressive in its light, the moon remains cool and gentle.
-She prefers peace to war, and kind words to loud speech, but when someone threatens her charges, she can tear apart her foes with the ferocity of a she-bear defending her cubs.
-She is also the patron goddess of lycanthropes, and her faith teaches that her light blesses good lycanthropes.
-Conversely, Luna teaches that evil lycanthropes are corruptions of her gifts to mortals; her followers hunt them down to either cure or kill.
-She is always shown as a woman with white eyes, dark hair, and a crescent symbol on her forehead, although other details vary.
-Dogs, wolves, and owls are her sacred animals.

-Luna’s church holds a small ceremony on the first day of each new, full, and quarter moon.
-Lunar eclipses always call for prayer vigils until the moon appears again, while solar eclipses are sacred events to be celebrated publicly, enjoying the night during the day.
-Women hold most positions of power in her church, and a disproportionate number of her crusaders are female, but her church neither shuns nor marginalizes men.
-Common folk invoke Luna’s name at weddings to bless the bride and keep her safe in her husband’s house, at childbirth to guard the expectant mother’s health, and at any time when journeys must be made at night.

 ### Shehaan

-Goddess of the Mists, the Mist Goddess
+Goddess of the Mists, the Moon Goddess
  **Symbol:** A moon (crescent or full) behind a cloud of mist
- **Portfolio:** Mist, isolation, concealment
+ **Portfolio:** The moon, mist, isolation, concealment, family, non-evil lycanthropes
- **Favored Weapon:** Quarterstaff
+ **Favored Weapon:** Chakram

-Shehaan (shay-HON) is a reclusive goddess, almost forgotten.
-Although this should mean her power is dwindling, she draws strength from her great solitude and uses it to protect her faithful.
-She avoids direct confrontation, preferring to redirect an opponent’s attention, confuse the minds of her enemies, and retreat when victory is not certain.
-She is shown as an elven woman with wet hair and pale skin, dressed in a gossamer robe or a concealing cloak.
+A very old goddess, Shehaan (shay-HON) predates current civilizations.
+Reclusive, almost forgotten, her strength has waxed and waned over the centuries.
 Like the moon, Shehaan changes.
 On nights when the moon is new she becomes rather wild, willing to take risks and even reveal her presence when she normally would remain hidden.

-This change does not affect the abilities of her worshippers, although they, too, seem more willing to take risks on these days.
+Shehaan draws strength from her great solitude and uses it to protect her faithful.
+She avoids direct confrontation, preferring to redirect an opponent’s attention, confuse the minds of her enemies, and retreat when victory is not certain.
+But when someone threatens her charges, especially on nights of the new moon, Shehaan can tear apart her foes with the ferocity of a she-bear defending her cubs.

+Shehaan is shown as a woman with white eyes, dark hair, and a crescent symbol on her forehead, dressed in a gossamer robe or a concealing cloak.
+Dogs, wolves, and owls are her sacred animals.
+She is also the patron goddess of lycanthropes, and her faith teaches that her light blesses good lycanthropes.
+Conversely, Shehaan teaches that evil lycanthropes are corruptions of her gifts to mortals; her followers hunt them down to either cure or kill.

 Solar eclipses are holy days to the faithful, when her followers given up to the goddess unusual plants and fruits as sacrifices.
-They go into hiding whenever a lunar eclipse occurs; during these times, which they call the “Night of Madness,” they lose all spellcasting ability, as their goddess goes truly mad and forgets her worshippers entirely.
+They go into hiding whenever a lunar eclipse occurs; during these times, which they call the “Night of Madness,” their goddess goes truly mad and forgets her worshippers entirely.
 Shehaan always regrets these lapses and apologetically pays closer attention to her followers in the weeks following such an event.
+Church legend has it that Shehaan's period of madness once lasted for decades or centuries, and there are still heterodox cults that worship this dark aspect of Shehaan.

-Where she is worshipped, the common folk pray to her to keep them hidden from the eyes of their enemies and to bring needed rain.
+Common folk invoke Shehaan's name at weddings to bless the bride and keep her safe in her husband’s house, at childbirth to guard the expectant mother’s health, and at any time when journeys must be made at night.
+They might also pray to her to keep them hidden from the eyes of their enemies and to bring needed rain.

 ### Thalander

-Quickheart, Many-Father
+Quickheart, Many-Father, the Sun God
  **Symbol:** White cat surrounded by a red glow
- **Portfolio:** Vitality, fertility, strength
+ **Portfolio:** Vitality, fertility, strength, the sun
  **Favored Weapon:** Longsword

 The boisterous and extroverted Thalander (tha-LANder) embodies the principles of life, survival, and perpetuation of life.
 Where he walks, plants sprout and animals spring up out of nothing.
 When he laughs, the air is filled with beautiful birds and insects.
 Thalander, the greatest foe of the undead, is often depicted blasting them out of existence with great beams of life energy from his hands.
 Like the cat of his symbol, Thalander has a roving eye and woos many people, whether deity, celestial, or mortal.
 He has many offspring, some of whom carry his divine blood more strongly than others.
 Thalander himself is a fair-skinned, redheaded man with a lean but strong build; he is usually shown barefoot, wearing cloth breeches and little else.
 In some of the more decadent cities his temples double as palaces devoted to the flesh, for his faith teaches that passion and childbirth are needed to remain vital and alive.